theobald-software/theobald-software.github.io/content/_en/xtract-is/requirements-and-installation/installation.md

 | gac-uninstall.bat | this tool clears the GAC of all Xtract related components|
 | Eula_XtractIS.rtf | Contains the license agreement for the use of the software XtractIS|

- *dll files must be registered in the system's Global Assembly Cache GAC.*
+- dll files must be registered in the system's Global Assembly Cache GAC